heemanglee/aws-certificate/heejung/공식 연습 문제 세트/Dump 2.md

       Correct answer: B
     </details>

-41. What are the AWS services/features that can help you maintain a highly available and fault-tolerant architecture in AWS?
+41. What are the AWS services/features that can help you maintain a highly available and <mark style="background: #ADCCFFA6;">fault-tolerant</mark>(고장 방지의) architecture in AWS?
 (Choose TWO)
     - A. AWS Direct Connect.
     - B. Amazon EC2 Auto Scaling.
     - C. Elastic Load Balancer.